-The ideal thru-hiking/backpacking food is delicious, lightweight, non-perishable, calorie dense, easy to prepare, nutritious, and affordable.
-Finding the best hiking food for your needs can be a lot of fun!
+Preparing food for a long backpacking trip can be overwhelming.
+The ideal hiking food is delicious, non-perishable, calorie dense, easy to prepare, nutritious, and affordable.
+We provide some tips on how to choose the right hiking food for you!

 Resupply boxes for a multi-week hike on the Continental Divide Trail.

 Whitney “AllGood” La Ruffa enjoying a mountain mocha on the Sierra High Route.

 Photo provided by Whitney La Ruffa and taken by Liz Thomas